admissions: Transfers & Visitors

 Application Form

-The application form, available on the LSAC website, must be completed during the application period.
+The application form, available on the LSAC website, must be completed during the appropriate application period.

 Application Fee